Learning German In The Name Of Science And Cross-Cultural Collaboration

 And maybe, he says, someday, the brain scans will help tell which kind of language course will work best for a given person.

 Another study participant, Samer Al Kassab, says the project has already been a success as far as he's concerned.
-He's 24, and was a music student studying guitar in Syria, until the upheaval there caused him to flee.
-Al Kassab says he needs to get proficient in German before he can continue his studies.
+He's 24 and was a music student studying guitar in Syria until the upheaval there caused him to flee.
+Kassab says he needs to become proficient in German before he can continue his studies.

 "We have a good chance to study here," he says in English, a language he learned in school back in Syria.
 "They really care about not just the learning, but also to have fun when you learn."